freedomofpress/securedrop/docs/ubuntu_install.rst

 First, you should verify the Ubuntu image you downloaded hasn't been modified by a malicious attacker or otherwise corrupted.
 We can do so by checking its integrity with cryptographic signatures and hashes.

-First, we will download *Ubuntu Image Signing Key* and verify its fingerprint.
+First, we will download *Ubuntu Image Signing Key* and verify its *fingerprint*.
 Fortunately, we can do this in one step; GPG will implicity verify that the fingerprint of the key received matches the one requested when the full fingerprint is passed to the :code:`--recv-key` command.

 ::

     gpg --keyserver hkp://qdigse2yzvuglcix.onion --recv-key C5986B4F1257FFA86632CBA746181433FBB75451

+It is important you type this out correctly.
+If you are not copy-pasting it, we recommend typing the fingerprint out with spaces like so ``C598 6B4F 1257 FFA8 6632 CBA7 4618 1433 FBB7 5451``, double-checking you have it correct, and then removing the spaces before pressing "enter."

-.. warning:: If the fingerprint does not match, please get in touch at
+.. caution:: If GPG warns you that the fingerprint of the key received
-             securedrop@freedom.press.
+             does not match the one requested **do not** proceed with the installation.
+If this happens, please email us at securedrop@freedom.press.

 Verify the ``SHA256SUMS`` file and move on to the next step if you see